 Jinjuu came to us because their existing content management system didn't allow them to make changes or edits to pages easily or efficiently.
 This was hampering their marketing efforts and causing problems when running campaigns.

-Pivotal to the restaurant digital experience is the food – and with Jinjuu being the premier Korean restaurant brand in the UK, we weren’t short of stunning imagery and fantastic videos showing the delights of the à la carte menus.
+Pivotal to the restaurants digital experience is the food – and with JinJuu being the premier Korean restaurant brand in the UK, we weren’t short of stunning imagery and fantastic videos showing the delights of the à la carte menus.

 We decided to use strong header images for each page, and to fade in food images as the user scrolled.
-Menu pages use photos of Korean dishes to denote the different categories and the About page provides detailed information on the key staff in the restaurant – celebrity chef Judy Joo, and executive chef Andrew Hales.
+Menu pages use photos of Korean dishes to denote the different categories and the About page provides detailed information on the key staff in the restaurant – celebrity chef Judy Joo and executive chef Andrew Hales.